Closely watched opioid trial in New York postponed due to coronavirus

-(Reuters) - A highly anticipated trial pitting New York state against McKesson Corp, Johnson & Johnson, CVS Health Corp and others for allegedly fueling the opioid epidemic has been postponed due to the coronavirus outbreak, according to the court.
+(Reuters) - A highly anticipated trial pitting New York state against McKesson Corp (MCK.N), Johnson & Johnson (JNJ.N), CVS Health Corp (CVS.N) and others for allegedly fueling the opioid epidemic has been postponed due to the coronavirus outbreak, according to the court.

 The postponement of the March 20 jury trial was a precautionary measure due to the number of people traveling to attend, according to a spokesman for New York Attorney General Letitia James.